Chinbrook: Transport

 The main crossroads has traffic lights and several bus stops close by.
 The main road, the B226, passes East to West through the hamlet; westward being Chinbrook Road toward Grove Park joining Baring Road (A2212), and northeast, Grove Park Road toward Mottingham.
 Marvels Lane is a smaller road passing north to south; southward it joins Dunkery Road, which goes eastward also towards Mottingham; northward Marvels Lane joins Burnt Ash Hill which goes through the northern part of Grove Park towards Lee.
 There are footpaths in the area mostly running north to south along the green area following the River Quaggy, and some form part of the Green Chain Walk and Capital Ring.

 London Buses 126, 124, and 273 pass through Chinbrook using the same roads: Chinbrook Road, Marvels Lane then Dunkery Road.
 The 284 bus begins its route here at nearby Grove Park Cemetery and travels along Marvels Lane and Chinbrook Road.
 The school bus 638 also passes through on Grove Park Road and Chinbrook Road.
 Grove Park is only half a mile to the west along Chinbrook Road and has more buses and a railway station.
-Chinbrook, like Grove Park centre is in London Travelcard Zone 4.
+Chinbrook, like Grove Park centre is in London fare zone 4.